More wind energy for Iowa

 - Millions of dollars in lease payments to landowners.

 - This and other wind projects will contribute to our target to reduce carbon dioxide emissions 40% from 2005 levels by the year 2030 across our entire service area.
-Learn more in our Sustainability Report.
+Learn more in our Responsibility Report.

 What is the timeline?